AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ## Enable Application Server for GraphQL APIs

-The `ApplicationServer` module (xxx) enables Application Server for GraphQL APIs.
+The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.

-Enabling Application Server requires installation of the Open Swoole extension and a minor change to your deployment's Nginx configuration file to run this application server locally.
+Running Application Server requires installation of the Open Swoole extension and a minor change to your deployment's Nginx configuration file to run this application server locally.

 ### Before you begin